magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-1.md

 <!--- MC-23992-->

 *  Magento no longer throws an exception when a shopper tries to  unset the persistence cookie after beginning checkout and then navigating to the storefront home page.
-Previously, when the shopper clicked the **Not you?** link on the home page, Magento threw this exception: The shipping address is missing.
-Set the address and try again.
+Previously, when the shopper clicked the **Not you?** link on the home page, Magento threw this exception: `The shipping address is missing.
+Set the address and try again`.
 [GitHub-24218](https://github.com/magento/magento2/issues/24218)

 <!--- MC-33899-->